-Plan Feature Delta Dental PPO 1500 Delta Dental PPO 2 2000

-PPO Dentist Premier and PPO Dentist Premier and Non-

-Non-PPO PPO Dentist

-Dentist

-Diagnostic and Preventative

-X-rays, Study Models No cost and no 20% of the cost No cost and no 20% of the cost

-Prophylaxis (cleaning), deductible. and no deductible. and no deductible.

-Periodontal Maintenance, deductible.

-Fissure Sealants,

-Topical Fluoride,

-Space Maintainers,

-Resin Restoration

-F Restorative

-Fillings, Deductible and Deductible and Deductible and Deductible and

-Stainless Steel Crowns, 20% of the cost 30% of the cost 20% of the cost 30% of the Cost

-Oral Surgery (teeth 20,000 0070 01 11.0 0001 2070 01 11.0 0001 0070 01 1110 0001

-removal)

-Denture Insertion

-Treatment of pathological

-conditions and traumatic

-mouth injuries

-General Anesthesia Deductible and Deductible and Deductible and Deductible and

-Intravenous Sedation 20% of the cost 30% of the cost 20% of the cost 30% of the Cost

-Endodontics Deductible and Deductible and Deductible and Deductible and

-Pulpal and root canal 20% of the Cost 30% of the cost 20% of the cost 30% of the cost

-treatment services: pulp

-exposure treatment,

-pulpotomy, apicoetomy

-Major l

-Crowns, veneers or Deductible and Deductible and Deductible and Deductible and

-onlays, crown build ups, 50% of the cost 50% of the cost 50% of the cost 50% of the cost

-Post and core on

-endodontically treated

-teeth,

-Dentures, Fixed partial Deductible and Deductible and Deductible and Deductible and

-dentures, (fixed bridges) 50% of the cost 50% of the cost 50% of the cost 50% of the cost

-inlays when used as a

-retainer, (fixed bridge)

-removable partial

-dentures, adjustment or

-repair to prosthetic

-appliance,

-Surgical placement or

-removal of implants

-Annual Maximum that the \$1,500 per \$1500 per \$2,000 per \$2000 per person

-plan pays person person person

-Annual Deductible \$50 \$50 \$50 \$50

-Per person

-Annual Deductible \$150 \$150 \$150 \$150

-Family Maximum

-Orthodontia Not covered 50% after \$50 lifeti

-\$2,000 lifetime ma ximum
+Plan Feature Delta Dental PP O 1500 Delta Dental PPC 2000 PPO Dentist Premier and Non-PPO Dentist PPO Dentist Premier and Non- PPO Dentist Diagnos tic and Preventa tive X-rays, Study Models Prophylaxis (cleaning), Periodontal Maintenance, Fissure Sealants, Topical Fluoride, Space Maintainers, No cost and no deductible.
+20% of the cost and no deductible.
+No cost and no deductible.
+20% of the cost and no deductible.
+Resin Restoration , Restorative Fillings, Stainless Steel Crowns, Oral Surgery (teeth removal) Denture Insertion Treatment of pathological conditions and traumatic mouth injuries Deductible and 20% of the cost Deductible and 30% of the cost Deductible and 20% of the cost Deductible and 30% of the Cost General Anesthesia Intravenous Sedation Deductible and 20% of the cost Deductible and 30% of the cost Deductible and 20% of the cost Deductible and 30% of the Cost Endodontics Pulpal and root canal treatment services: pulp exposure treatment, pulpotomy, apicoetomy Deductible and 20% of the Cost Deductible and 30% of the cost Deductible and 20% of the cost Deductible and 30% of the cost

+Major Crowns, veneers or onlays, crown build ups, Post and core on endodontically treated Deductible and 50% of the cost Deductible and 50% of the cost Deductible and 50% of the cost Deductible and 50% of the cost bentures, Fixed partial dentures, (fixed bridges) inlays when used as a retainer, (fixed bridge) removable partial dentures, adjustment or repair to prosthetic appliance, Surgical placement or removal of implants Deductible and 50% of the cost Deductible and 50% of the cost Deductible and 50% of the cost Deductible and 50% of the cost Annual Maximum that the plan pays \$1,500 per person \$1500 per person \$2,000 per person \$2000 per person Annual Deductible Per person \$50 \$50 \$50 \$50 Annual Deductible Family Maximum \$150 \$150 \$150 \$150 Orthodontia Not covered 1 50% after \$50 life \$2,000 lifetime m